 Snapshots, also often called Save States, are a representation of the entire machine state which can be saved or restored at any time.
 With snapshots you can virtually eliminate the need to rely on in-game checkpoints to save your progress.
 Save a snapshot, and load it up again later and it's as if you had just kept on playing.

 Please be aware that snapshots are a brand new feature.
 While this feature works reliably in my testing, there may be some bugs.
-There is not a convenient interface yet, and there are some caveats to be aware of.
+There are some caveats to be aware of.

 - Save a snapshot: Enter the command

 savevm my-snapshot, where

 my-snapshotis a name you can give to this snapshot

 - Delete a snapshot: Enter the command